Classification of 7-dimensional Einstein nilradicals: Introduction

 From general theory of relativity, a Riemannian manifold $(M, g)$ is said to be {\it Einstein} if its Ricci tensor complies the Einstein condition $\ricci=c g$ for some constant $c\in \RR$ and in such case, $g$ is called an {\it Einstein metric}.
 If $M$ is compact, Einstein metrics are identified as critical points of the total scalar curvature functional on the space of all metrics on $M$ of a fixed volume, and can therefore be considered as \textquotedblleft{selected elements}\textquotedblright.

 At the present time, no general existence results for Einstein metrics are known.
-Even in the homogeneous case, $M=\mathrm{G}/\mathrm{H}$, the search for $\mathrm{G}$-invariant Einstein metrics ($\mathrm{G}$-invariance turns the problem into an \textquotedblleft{algebraic}\textquotedblright one) is a difficult problem.
+Even in the homogeneous case, $M=G/H$, the search for $G$-invariant Einstein metrics ($G$-invariance turns the problem into an \textquotedblleft{algebraic}\textquotedblright one) is a difficult problem.
 We are interested in homogeneous Einstein metrics of negative scalar curvature (noncompact, nonflat).
-A big challenge in this case is known as the {\it Alekseevski\v{\i} conjecture}, which states that any homogeneous Einstein manifold with negative scalar curvature is isometric to an {\it Einstein solvmanifold}, i.e. a simply connected solvable Lie group endowed with a left-invariant metric satisfying the Einstein condition (see \cite[Conjecture 7.57]{BESSE1}).
+A big challenge in this case is known as the {\it Alekseevski\v{\i} conjecture} (\cite[Conjecture 7.57]{BESSE1}), which essentially states that any homogeneous Einstein manifold with negative scalar curvature is isometric to a simply connected solvable Lie group endowed with a left-invariant metric satisfying the Einstein condition (commonly so-called \textit{Einstein solvmanifolds}).

-In \cite{HEBER1}, Heber gives a detailed analysis of standard Einstein solvmanifolds, this means that the corresponding metric solvable Lie algebra $(\sg, \ip)$ has orthogonal decomposition $\sg=\ngo \oplus^{\perp} \ag$ with $\ngo={[\sg,\sg]}$ and ${[\ag,\ag]}=0$.
-Heber's paper is accepted by many researchers as a pioneering work and one of his results allows Einstein solvmanifolds to be studied with geometric invariant theory (GIT).
+In \cite{HEBER1}, Heber gives a detailed analysis of \textit{standard Einstein solvmanifolds}, this means that the corresponding metric solvable Lie algebra $(\sg, \ip)$ has orthogonal decomposition $\sg=\ngo \, \ortsum \, \ag$ with $\ngo={[\sg,\sg]}$ and ${[\ag,\ag]}=0$.
+Heber's paper is accepted by many researchers as a pioneer work and one of his results allows Einstein solvmanifolds to be studied by using geometric invariant theory (GIT).
 Since then, geometric invariant theory has played an important role in understanding Einstein solvmanifolds and recent advances have come by this powerful machinery.
 A sample of this is the next result due to Lauret, in which the Kirwan's stratification of the variety of nilpotent Lie algebra laws is in the core of the proof.

 \begin{theorem} \cite[Theorem 3.1]{LAURET4} Any Einstein solvmanifold is standard. \end{theorem}